Navigating the flooring thicket: Find the greenest way to meet your needs

 Wood floors require sealing; try to choose adhesives and sealers that give off few or no VOCs.
 Wood itself off-gasses only minimally and does not harbor dust mites or mold.
 Properly finished floors retain only minimal dirt.

-Linoleum is a mixture of linseed oil (from flax plants), pine rosin, wood flour, cork flour, limestone and pigments, which form into granules and are pressed together onto a jute backing.
+Linoleum is a mixture of linseed oil (from flax plants), pine resin, wood flour, cork flour, limestone and pigments, which form into granules and are pressed together onto a jute backing.
 All natural linoleum is manufactured in Europe, adding to energy costs for transporting it to North America.
 (Make sure you look for “natural linoleum,” as “linoleum” is sometimes used to refer generically to vinyl flooring.)

 Linoleum is not recommended for areas where moisture may seep through the underfloor, such as concrete basements; however, its edges can be heat-welded, eliminating seams for greater moisture resistance.
 Dry cleaning is considered more effective than wet cleaning, so linoleum flooring reduces water waste.

-To find low-emitting linoleum and other resilient flooring, see Scientific Certification Systems’ list of FloorScore certified products.
+To find low-emitting linoleum and other resilient flooring, see Scientific Certification Systems’ list of FloorScore-certified products.

-Rubber is generally used for play areas, outdoors, and in other places where non-slip surfaces are needed, such as kitchens.
+Rubber is generally used for play areas, outdoors and in other places where non-slip surfaces are needed, such as kitchens.
 Virgin rubber is manufactured from latex, the sap of rubber trees, which typically grow in tropical areas.
 Asia provides most of the world’s natural rubber; rubber can also be produced synthetically.

 Several varieties of rubber flooring are made from recycled materials, typically rubber tires, meaning that there are abundant raw materials in North America.
 Conversion to rubber flooring requires energy but transport costs are generally lower than for imports.
 Recycled rubber flooring is generally less expensive and more durable than virgin flooring.